Supreme Court allows Delhi government to resume construction work of hospitals

 Further, only five out of 11 thermal power plants within a radius of 300 kilometres of Delhi will be permitted to run till December 15, it said.

+The Centre added in its affidavit that all schools and colleges in the National Capital Region will stay closed till further orders.
+It said that only online classes will be allowed, except for examinations.

-The Dehi government on Thursday announced that all schools in the Capital will be shut from Friday till further orders on account of high pollution levels.
+The Delhi government on Thursday announced that all schools in the Capital will be shut from Friday till further orders on account of high pollution levels.
+This was after the Supreme Court remarked earlier on Thursday that three-year-old and four-year-old children were going to schools, while adults were working from home.

+The bench headed by Chief Justice Ramana said on Friday that some sections of the media portrayed the court as the “villains who want to close down the schools”, according to Bar and Bench.

+Abhishek Manu Singhvi, appearing for the Delhi government, said that this was his complaint as well.
+“You must put the blame where it is,” he said.